-- I will be interning in the Google Quantum AI Lab under the supervision of Hartmut Neven to build new artificial intelligence models for quantum hardware, including the recent Google Sycamore device that showed quantum supremacy.
+- I interned at the Google Quantum AI Lab under the supervision of Hartmut Neven to build new artificial intelligence models and physics simulation algorithms for quantum hardware, including the recent Google Sycamore device that showed quantum supremacy.

 - I'm currently developing error mitigation methods for quantum circuits at the Institute of Quantum Information and Matter at Caltech, using machine learning to create an intelligent compiler for the IBM Q quantum computers.

 - I proposed and developed energy correction and clustering components in an end-to-end deep learning pipeline for neutrino experiments (DUNE and MicroBooNE) with the DeepLearnPhysics collaboration at Stanford, using semantic segmentation and graph neural networks.

 - I demonstrated how deep learning can find particle tracks in the Large Hadron Collider at CERN under the HEP.Trkx project using graph neural networks.

 - I proposed a new quantum machine learning algorithm for Higgs boson classification on the D-Wave quantum computer, as well as quantum annealing for particle tracking at the Large Hadron Collider.

 - I simulated black hole collisions and implemented Bayesian methods for detecting the astrophysical gravitational wave background at LIGO.

 - I developed genetic algorithm optimization for neutron imaging analysis of scintillating crystals at the Berkeley Space Sciences Lab, publishing our results in a peer-reviewed paper.